The Daily Offices of the Church

 These are offered at 8.30am and 5pm, Sunday to Friday.
 Everyone is welcome to follow.

 How do we get in touch with God, and He with us?
 Through prayer.
 Prayer can take a variety of forms.
 When we gather as the church, we do so to pray, in solidarity with one another.
 We can pray in large or small groups, or on our own.
-In this passage from St Matthew’s Gospel, we learn that prayer is never for show – and then we are introduced to the prayer on the video clip, the most famous prayer of all – The Lord’s Prayer.
+In this passage from St Matthew’s Gospel, we learn that prayer is never for show – and then we are introduced to the most famous prayer of all – The Lord’s Prayer.
 Jesus said,

 “And whenever you pray, do not be like the hypocrites; for they love to stand and pray in the synagogues and at the street corners, so that they may be seen by others.
 Truly I tell you, they have received their reward.
 But whenever you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you.
 When you are praying, do not heap up empty phrases as the Gentiles do; for they think that they will be heard because of their many words.
 Do not be like them, for your Father knows what you need before you ask him.
 Pray then in this way:

 Our Father in heaven, hallowed be your name.
 Your kingdom come.
 Your will be done, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And do not bring us to the time of trial, but rescue us from the evil one.

 For if you forgive others their trespasses, your heavenly Father will also forgive you; but if you do not forgive others, neither will your Father forgive your trespasses.